Jarpletz/Unity_Depth_Image_Capture/README.md

 ## Credits

 This project assets created by others, as follows:
-- The custom Render Feature used to obtain RenderTextures of both the Depth and Color render data was created by modifying the Unity URP OutputTextureRendererFeature Render Feature.
+- The custom Render Feature used to obtain RenderTextures of both the Depth and Color render data was created by modifying the Unity URP `OutputTextureRendererFeature` Render Feature.
+  - The shader this Feature uses also is fromt he Unity URP `OutputTextureRendererFeature` Sample.
 - The sample scene used to demonstrate the Image Capturer is the "Garden" scene from the free Unity URP Samples Project.
 - All Unity-related assets and code remain subject to Unity’s original licensing terms.
 -